ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

 Creating a *conda* Environment on Linux and Mac
 ``````````````````````````````````````````````````

-Users need to create a conda ``regional_workflow`` environment.
+Users need to create a conda ``workflow_tools`` environment.
 The environment can be stored in a local path, which could be a default location or a user-specified location (e.g. ``$HOME/condaenv/venvs/`` directory).
 (To determine the default location, use the ``conda info`` command, and look for the ``envs directories`` list.)
 A brief recipe for creating a virtual conda environment on non-Level 1 platforms:

 .. code-block:: console

-   conda create --name regional_workflow python=<python3-conda-version>
+   conda create --name workflow_tools python=<python3-conda-version>
-   conda activate regional_workflow
+   conda activate workflow_tools
    conda install -c conda-forge f90nml
    conda install jinja2
    conda install pyyaml